Ashley Wagner: Personal life

+Wagner announced in September 2023 that she was engaged to partner Alex Clark.
+In December of the same year she gave birth to the couple's first child, Rosalie Starbird Clark.

 Sponsorships

 In November 2012, Nike began sponsoring Wagner.
 In December, she became one of Pandora Jewelry's style ambassadors.
 In October 2013, Wagner was named as a face of CoverGirl.